MicrosoftEdge/WebView2Feedback/specs/ProgrammaticSaveAs.md

                         // args has default values based on the document to save.
                         //
                         // Additionally, you can use `get_ContentMimeType` to check the mime
-                        // type of the document that will be saved to help setup your custom
+                        // type of the document that will be saved to help the Kind selection.
-                        // Save As dialog UI
                         CHECK_FAILURE(
                             args->put_SaveAsFilePath((LPCWSTR)dialog.path.c_str()));
                         CHECK_FAILURE(args->put_Kind(dialog.selectedKind));